 What is Speech Therapy?

-Bacharach’s speech and language pathologyists keep up with evidence based best practice standards for evaluation and treatment of each patients.
-They work closely with the patient and family to define functional goals, including family support and traiing.
+Bacharach’s speech and language pathologists keep up with evidence based best practice standards for evaluation and treatment of each patient.
+They work closely with the patient and family to define functional goals, including family support and training.
 Speech therapy helps people with trouble communicating or swallowing after illness, accident, or injury.

 What types of disorders can speech therapy treat?

 - Articulation disorders; improving speech and sound articulation

 - Language disorders: Refining language skills for cohesive speech

 - Oral/motor deficits: physical function of the mouth for speaking and eating

 Stroke, brain injury, car accidents, cancer, Parkinson’s disease and many other conditions may interfere with communication and swallowing.
 Bacharach speech and language pathologists carefully evaluate each patient to devise an individualized plan of care.

 - Semantic feature analysis, to strenghen a patient’s ability to find words